salter14/recipes/cinnamon_buns.md

+## February 14, 2024
+Baked 15 minutes uncovered, then 10 covered, then 3 uncovered.
+I think the last three should have been covered, as the tops got a bit brown.

 ## January 28, 2024
 Baked 20 minutes uncovered and then 5 covered.
 May have been a bit too crispy leaving uncovered that long to start.